 If you were a patient of Dr. Javaid Perwaiz and underwent any gynecological surgery, hysterectomy, hysteroscopy, cystectomy, or myomectomy, or if you believe you may have been operated on without your complete knowledge or consent, you may have a legal claim.

 From at least 2010 to October 2019, Dr. Perwaiz is alleged to have knowingly and willfully executed a scheme to mislead his patients into unnecessary surgeries, even concealing from them additional surgical procedures in order to defraud the Virginia Medical Assistance Program (Medicaid) and other insurers.
 The surgeries Dr. Perwaiz performed can result in significant and life-long changes to a patient’s quality of life, and patients may be eligible for significant compensation.

 What is a Hysterectomy?

-Hysterectomies are major surgical operations which remove all or part of the uterus, and can include removal of the ovaries.
-A hysterectomy is performed when other treatments have not worked or are not possible, as there are major risks during such an operation including infection, hemorrhaging during or after surgery, injuries to a patients bowels, bladder, ureters, blood vessels, and other intra-abdominal organs, often requiring many more operations including colostomy, prolonged use of a bladder catheter, need and the risk of blood transfusion, as well as serious and at times lethal consequences of blood clots or thromboembolism.
+Hysterectomies are major surgical operations that remove all or part of the uterus and can include the removal of the ovaries.
+A hysterectomy is performed when other treatments have not worked or are not possible, as there are major risks during such an operation, including infection, hemorrhaging during or after surgery, injuries to a patient's bowels, bladder, ureters, blood vessels, and other intra-abdominal organs, often requiring many more operations including colostomy, prolonged use of a bladder catheter, need and the risk of blood transfusion, as well as serious and at times lethal consequences of blood clots or thromboembolism.

 What is a Hysteroscopy?